How to Start a Personal Training Business: The Ultimate Guide for 2026

 According to the Bureau of Labor Statistics (BLS), a career in Physical Therapy has some very promising advantages.

-Physical therapy jobs tend to require a doctoral degree (DPT), although some may accept a master’s degree.
+Physical therapy jobs tend to require a DPT degree, although some may accept a master’s degree.
 CostHelper.com says that doctoral physical therapy degrees can cost $35,000 (such as the doctorate in physical therapy at the University of Illinois at Chicago), or much more for out-of-state students, such as The University of Delaware’s doctoral program which costs over $75,000.
 That is on top of the money you spend for your bachelors degree.

 Athletic Trainer